Tiredness test: Is there a test for feeling tired?

 The exhaustion you experience goes beyond typical sleep problems.
 Australian doctors perform various tests to determine the reason behind your ongoing exhaustion.

 Feeling drained stands as one of the most frequent medical complaints Australians present to their doctors.
 People tend to dismiss fatigue until it interferes with their ability to perform daily tasks.
-You require a medical assessment when you experience persistent tiredness that is not resolved with adequate sleep.
+You require a medical assessment when you experience persistent tiredness which is not resolved with adequate sleep.

 Signs That You’re Tired